Callek/slideshows/PITCHME.md

 - Since transforms execute in order, there are a variety of local debugging options
   - PDB ```import pdb;pdb.set_trace()``` </li> |
   - print debugging |
-  - Repeated runs with output directed somewhere. |
+  - Repeated runs with json output directed somewhere. |
   - Many more options |
 - To validate dependencies when making changes, run the _optimize_ step with an appropriate taskgraph before completing. </li> |
   - This ensures that the dependency links and any _task-references_ are valid </li> |